 Recently I was approached by a senior management staff member claiming that items from his inbox were mysteriously being moved to his deleted items folder.
-This staff member has 2 PAs managing his mailbox so there was bound to be a reasonable explanation for this.
+This staff member has two PAs managing his mailbox so there was bound to be a reasonable explanation for this.
 The best way I could find out what was happening here was to turn on Exchange audit logging on.
 This way I could gather proof on who was actually deleting these items.
-In this article I will run through a couple of simple steps on how to turn on Exchange audit logging on a mailbox and then gather information from these logs.
+In this article I will run through a couple of simple steps on how to turn on mailbox audit logging on a mailbox and then gather information from these logs.

-Before we start its important to know that audit logging does consume storage on the server.
+Before we start it’s important to know that audit logging does consume storage on the server.
 So beware before turning this on.
 To ensure that only the necessary logging is gathered you can just enable logging only on the delete action.

 Turn on Exchange Audit Logging